Skip to main content

 5. Individuals born on or before 31/12/1978 are considered to be clinically immune to each of Measles Mumps and Rubella by virtue of likely prior exposure to the wild virus.
 Evidence of immunity for individuals born since 1978 is documented evidence of 2 doses of MMR, or documented evidence of having previously suffered clinical measles, mumps and rubella.
 In the absence of this evidence the student should be vaccinated with a lifetime total of 2 doses of MMR.

-8. The accelerated schedule for Hep B vaccination is used only where a student is likely to be undertaking an Exposure Prone Procedure within 6 months of registration.
+7. The accelerated schedule for Hepatitis B vaccination is used only where a student is likely to be undertaking an Exposure Prone Procedure within 6 months of registration.
 Programmes involving EPPs are Medicine, Paramedic studies, Dentistry, Dental Nursing, Dental Hygiene, and Speech and Language Therapy.

 Students confirm agreement to the following text as part of their online registration procedures:

-I confirm that I have read, and I understand the University College Cork Infectious Disease Screening and Vaccination Policy and I agree to abide by the requirements of the policy.
+I confirm that I have read and understand the University College Cork Infectious Disease Screening and Vaccination Policy and I agree to abide by the requirements of the policy.

-I confirm that I consent to the sharing of the following of my personal ID Screening and Vaccination data and Infectious Risk status held by UCC Student Health Department with the School/Department, the Placement setting.
-The HSE Public Health, UCC OCLA, and external medical service providers as per Table 1. below.
+I confirm that I consent to the sharing of my personal ID Screening and Vaccination data and Infectious Risk status held by UCC Student Health Department with the School/Department, the Placement setting, the HSE Public Health, UCC OCLA, and external medical service providers as described in the UCC Student Health Infectious Disease Screening and Vaccination Policy Data Privacy Notice.

 I confirm that I will pay any charges levied on me by the UCC Student Health Department for screening, vaccination, or other services needed arising from my need to comply with this policy, unless exempt.